fmentink/FastExpm.jl/README.md

-# fastExpm.jl, a fast exponential for large matrices
+# fastExpm.jl a fast exponential for large matrices

 This is a fast implementation of exponential matrix for large full/sparse matrices, commonly found in (quantum) physics simulations.
 It is significantly faster than Julia's exp implementation for matrices bigger than 16x16.